OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 - as a developer;
 - as a translator;
 - as a manual tester;
-- as an automation tester
+- as an automation tester.

 ## As a developer